 What parents need to know about the emerging worlds of social media and online video games

 Boys appear to be more vulnerable than girls to the addictive potential of online video games.
-The lived experience of boys is changing rapidly.
-For many boys, winning at Fortnite is now more important – and will do more to raise that boy’s status in the eyes of his peers – than getting an A instead of a B in English.
+The lived experience of boys has changed dramatically over the past decade.
+For many boys, winning at video games is now more important – and will do more to raise that boy’s status in the eyes of his peers – than getting an A instead of a B in English.

 What do parents need to know?
 And more importantly, what do parents need to do?
 This presentation answers the following questions, among others:

 - At what age is it OK for a child to have a smartphone?